Login

 Mark Campbell, librettist/lyricist

-The Pulitzer Prize and Grammy Award-winning works of librettist/lyricist Mark Campbell are among the most successful in the contemporary opera canon.
+The Pulitzer Prize and Grammy Award-winning works of librettist/lyricist and educator Mark Campbell are among the most successful in the contemporary opera canon.
 Mark has written 41 opera librettos, lyrics for 7 musicals and text for 9 song cycles and 5 oratorios.
 His works include Silent Night, The Shining, The (R)evolution of Steve Jobs, As One, Elizabeth Cree, Sanctuary Road, Later the Same Evening, A Thousand Acres, Edward Tulane, A Nation of Others, and Songs from an Unmade Bed.
 Mark mentors future generations of composers and librettists through such organizations as American Opera Projects, American Lyric Theater, and the American Opera Initiative.
 In 2020, he created and funds the first award for opera librettists in the history of the art form: the annual Campbell Opera Librettist Prize; and in 2022 co-created the True Voice Award to help with the training of transgender singers.
 Mark recently received the 2024 Lifetime Achievement Award from the National Opera Association. markcampbellwords.com

 Oral History Project